HULKs/recruiting-website/docs/motion/index.md

 ### Forward Kinematics

 With the so called [forward kinematics](https://en.wikipedia.org/wiki/Forward_kinematics) one can calculate the position of the end effector from the set of involved joint angles.
-Just from common sense it is obvious, that such a calculation is possible, because the position in space is exactly defined, when given all joint angles.
+Just from common sense it is obvious that such a calculation is possible because the position in space is exactly defined when given all joint angles.
 Since we want to control the robot's leg, we need a model of the leg first.
-Recall to the leg structure that we introduced earlier:
+Recall the leg structure that we introduced earlier:

 ![](kinematic_chain.png)

-The kinematic chain is constructed starting at the body of the robot where the leg is mounted.
-In our case this is the position of the hip joint or `position_0`.
+The kinematic chain is constructed starting at the hip of the robot where the leg is mounted.
+In our case, this is the position of the hip joint or `position_0`.
 For calculating `position_1` at the end of the thigh with the length `length_1` and angle `theta_1`:

 ```python
 theta_1_with_offset = theta_1 - math.radians(45)